Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 Installation and Use:
 ---------------------
-* Clone this repo with git onto a cPanel host of at least 11.64+, then run `make` after changing the current working directory of your terminal session into the repo's directory.
+* Clone this repo with git onto a cPanel host of at least 11.64+.
+* After changing the current working directory of your terminal session into the repo's directory, run `make` if you want to install all the providers.
+OR
+* If you want to only install one specific provider, run 'make install-$provider' -- example: `make install-slack` would install Slack's provider.
 * (Optionally) Run the Tests with `make test`
 * Go to WHM >> Basic Setup and configure the provider options
 * Go to WHM >> Contact Manager and make sure it is set up to spam you mercilessly (and for the notifications you care about!).
 * Do something to trigger a notification that should fire notifications from cPanel & WHM per your preference in /etc/clevels.conf
+* If you tire of the modules and want to get rid of them, run `make uninstall`.

 KNOWN BUGS
 ----------